-Any form of exchange, agreement or tracking can be managed on blockchain, without reliance on third party intermediaries.
-This means that partners within supply chain can transact directly with one another, with unprecedented speed, trust and security.
+Any form of exchange, agreement, or tracking can be managed on the blockchain, without reliance on third party intermediaries.
+This means that partners within the supply chain can transact directly with one another, with unprecedented speed, trust and security.

 Payments and transactions

 Blockchain enables fast, secure, low cost payments.
 At present, when parties in a supply chain send or receive a payment, the funds typically move through banks, credit card processing networks, and other intermediaries.
 Each step adds time and complexity, and every service provider expects to earn a fee for the part they play in the payment.
 In contrast, blockchain enables the parties (for example logistics operators and warehouses) to transact directly with one another, saving time, money and complexity.